 Effective Date of Policy:

 Any community member who has been impacted by or has witnessed potential hazing should report the incident.
 In an emergency, dial 911.
 After the emergency is reported, call Campus Safety so they can support emergency responders for best care of the situation.
 Community members can contact the Office of Campus Safety at 716-839-SAFE (7233), 24 hours a day, 7 days a week.
-In a non-emergent situation, report to Campus Safety any hazing concerns.
+In a non-emergent situation, report any hazing concerns to Campus Safety.

 In addition, concerns may be reported to the following areas:

 - Assistant Vice President for Student Affairs & Dean of Students

 - Director of Community Standards & Student Advocacy

 To contact the Amherst Police Department, call 716-689-1311 or, in an emergency, dial 911.

 To create and maintain an equitable environment where students have the optimal opportunity to succeed academically, personally, and professionally and where any and all Daemen University Community members feel safe, valued, and respected.